-- Anytime you use the tranq dart - the poisoned target will run around in a panic, grunting as his energy is sapped, before collapsing face first into the ground.
+- Anytime you use the tranquilizer dart - the poisoned target will run around in a panic, grunting as their energy is sapped, before collapsing face first into the ground.

 - Who could forget this exchange:

 - And then there's JC's way of "expressing" sympathy:JC: He was a good man. *lip smack* What a rotten way to die.